deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "You're starting the kid out on tab weight?"

-"If he's going for PJ, sir…*faster boyo, come on!*…then fuck aye I'm starting him there."
+"If he's going for PJ, sir...*faster boyo, come on!*...then fuck aye I'm starting him there."
 Legsy told him.
 "Besides, he's stronger than he looks."

 Powell watched Adam piston along, already drenched in sweat and red as a forge.
 "You know training better than me." he conceded.